domin-mnd/cvet/README.md

 };
 ```

-However it only accepts RGB / MAP color type so you'd want to use utilities (provided as functions by the package) to convert your CMYK, HEX, HSL values to RGB.
+However it won't let you treat color types as you want.
+Instead it will detect the color type.
+For instance, providing another color type not matching the initial one won't break anything in your code.

 ## Filters